Petroplus

 Petroplus Holdings AG was Europe's largest independent oil refiner by capacity.
-When the now defunct company was first formed in 1993, it was known as Petroplus International N.V., and was based in the Netherlands.
+When it was first formed in 1993, it was known as Petroplus International N.V., and was based in the Netherlands.
 In August 1998, it was listed on the Amsterdam Stock Exchange.
 In April 2005, it was delisted from the Euronext Amsterdam stock exchange when the company was acquired by a holding company.
 In November 2006, the company went public on the Swiss Stock Exchange.

 Acquisitions

 In 1997, it acquired the Antwerp N.V.
 Refinery from the Daewoo Group.

 In May 2000, it bought the Cressier Refinery, in Cressier, Switzerland from Shell Switzerland.
 In December 2000, it bought the Teesside Refinery in Port Clarence from Phillips Petroleum Company.

 In May 2006, it bought the BRC Antwerp Refinery for $511m from Sovereign Holding Ltd (Bermuda).

 In March 2007, it bought the Ingolstadt Refinery from ExxonMobil for $425m.
 In June 2007, it bought the Coryton Refinery near London from BP for $1.4bn.

 In April 2008, it bought the Petit Couronne Refinery and Reichstett Refinery, located in France from Shell for $785m.